-Sarah completed a PhD at University of York, primarily focusing on the application of digital recording and visualisation techniques within the scope of archaeological and heritage investigation, namely on how innovative approaches can best be used to enhance the understanding of the recorded cultural resource.
-She also explored the role of research design, the value of interdisciplinary research and volunteer-based recording programmes as well as the impact of technology transfer.
-Her doctoral work led her to additional research interests such as the digital survey and investigation of ancient rock art and medieval graffiti.
-In 2009, Sarah was elected International Student Representative for the International Congress on Cultural Heritage and New Technologies, Vienna, Austria and remains a scientific committee member today.
+I completed a PhD at the University of York, primarily focusing on the application of digital recording and visualisation techniques within the scope of archaeological and heritage investigation, namely on how innovative approaches can best be used to enhance the understanding of the recorded cultural resource.
+I also explored the role of research design, the value of interdisciplinary research and volunteer-based recording programmes as well as the impact of technology transfer.
+While completing my doctorate, I developed a set of guidelines for English Heritage on Highlight-RTI, a flexible RTI recording approach.

-Although her doctoral and masters research have taken her in a slightly more digital direction, Sarah also has experience and strong interests in building conservation and material studies.
-She received a Master of Science in Historic Preservation from the School of Architecture at the University of Texas at Austin.
-While completing her masters, she worked for three summers with the Institute of Classical Archaeology at a site in Ukraine where she undertook various conservation and site interpretation-related projects.
-During that time, Sarah also assisted the UT Programme Director with a successful Getty Foundation Campus Heritage Initiative grant as well as worked at HHM, Inc, an Austin-based cultural resource management firm.
-She then started her doctoral studies as part of the Centre for Conservation Studies at University of York which allowed her an opportunity to attend the various professional training courses they offer.
-More recently, the work that Dr Duffy has been doing in Sudan has allowed her to continue to collaborate on conservation-related projects.
+Although my doctoral and masters research have taken me in a more digital direction, I also have experience and strong interests in building conservation and material studies.
+I completed a Master of Science in Historic Preservation from the School of Architecture at the University of Texas at Austin and worked for multiple field-seasons with the Institute of Classical Archaeology at Chersonesos, a site in Ukraine where I undertook various conservation and site interpretation-related projects.
+Furthermore, I started my doctoral studies as part of the Centre for Conservation Studies at University of York , attending various professional training courses they offer.
+More recently, collaboration with the International El Kurru Project in Sudan and the Carved in Stone Project in Turkey has allowed me to continue my links with conservation-related projects.